-From the 1930’s into the early 1950’s, Universal Pictures dominated the horror genre.
-During the age of the gothic, supernatural movie they were king.
-Things began to change heading into the 1950’s.
+From the 1930s into the early 1950s, Universal Pictures dominated the horror genre.
+During the age of the gothic, supernatural movie, they were king.
+Things began to change heading into the 1950s.
 Cultural fears were different, more modernized.
 Everything shifted to reflect the concerns of the atomic age.
 Horror transitioned into science fiction, which was where it remained for the bulk of the decade.

-Dracula and Frankenstein had been done and, it seemed, had wore out their welcome.
+Dracula and Frankenstein had been done and, it seemed, had worn out their welcome.
 Universal created more sci-fi based monsters to reflect the times, like the Metaluna Mutant in This Island Earth and the Gill Man in The Creature from the Black Lagoon.
-While both of them had their success, it was clear that the age of the Universal monster was over.
+While both of them achieved success, it was clear that the age of the Universal monster was over.
 The science fiction attempts to retell those stories, like I Was a Teenage Werewolf and I Was a Teenage Frankenstein only proved that.

 It was a weird time for the genre, especially in retrospect.
 Now we tend to think of horror and science fiction as completely separate genres.
 They aren’t necessarily, but during that time there was no difference between the two.
-They were the same thing.
-Science had created a bomb that potentially destroy the world as we know it.
+They were one and the same.
+Science had created a bomb that could destroy the world as we know it.
 Science was fear.
 But as more and more B-Movies about space-age creatures came and went every weekend, people started getting bored.
 These features were incredibly schlocky, each seemed to be made more cheaply than the last.
-Even more than the slasher boom of the ‘80’s, the atomic age monster craze produced hundreds of pictures in a very short amount of time.
-By the late ‘50’s, people had just about had enough of the overly campy sci-fi they saw at every turn.It was the perfect time for more traditional horror to make a comeback.
+Even more than the slasher boom of the ‘80s, the atomic age monster craze produced hundreds of pictures in a very short amount of time.
+By the late ‘50s, people had just about had enough of the overly campy sci-fi they saw at every turn.It was the perfect time for more traditional horror to make a comeback.
 Britain’s Hammer Films saw this and was, luckily, up to the challenge.
 Just like the onset of Universal’s monster age, Hammer opened with a one-two punch of Dracula and Frankenstein.
 It was a reverse of the original release, almost like a true mirror image, where Hammer’s first horror epic was Curse of Frankenstein, which was followed by Horror of Dracula, as opposed to Universal who followed Dracula with Frankenstein.

 Just as Universal’s first films cemented Bela Lugosi and Boris Karloff as eternal horror icons, Hammer did the same thing for Peter Cushing and Christopher Lee.
 The only difference was that Cushing and Lee both appeared in Curse of Frankenstein and Horror of Dracula.
 The two would go on to work together through many of Hammer’s subsequent productions as, like the Universal era, each monster began to spawn their own franchise.